← Back to Flight Club

 STATISTICAL NOTE

 Confidence intervals use standard asymptotic formulas; methodology details and interpretive caveats are provided in the Statistical Appendix.
-Wide confidence intervals reflect limited sample size (191 of 252 target trading days).
+Wide confidence intervals reflect remaining sample size limitation (232 of 252 target trading days).
 Point estimates represent best available data; true population parameters may fall anywhere within stated ranges.

 IMPORTANT